 - System and Information Integrity: Verify security and software through cryptography and trust mechanisms, monitor components for suspicious behavior, ensure components are compliant or isolated from CUI, display the ability to refresh components to a previous, trusted state.

 Any family from NIST 800-171 not listed in the NIST 800-172 regulations do not have additional components.
-Additionally, the additions listed here are limited, so make sure to check the actual documentation for full regulations and details.
+Additionally, the additions listed here are limited, so check the actual documentation for full regulations and details.

 The main differences between 800-171 and 800-172 revolve around advanced controls–advanced testing, advanced monitoring, active testing and automation.
 Because CMMC Level 3 addresses significant security challenges like APTs, these additional measures focus on proactive and ongoing security.